ECE445L/ECE445L-F22-Lab5/README.md

 2. Calculate the data available and data required intervals in the SSI/DAC interface.
 Use these calculations to justify your choice of SSI frequency.
 3. Why did you use Freescale mode 1 and not mode 0 (bits 7,6 of `SSI1_CR0_R`)?
 4. How is the frequency range of a spectrum analyzer determined?
 5. Notice the audio amplifier had a voltage gain of 1.
 Why did we not simply drive the speaker directly from the DAC?
-I.e., what purpose is the TPA731/MC34119?
+In other words, what purpose is the TPA731/MC34119?

 ---